Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] -11, 13 CW: 304F1 window is breaking occlusion, marking not occluded to work around
 - \[PRP\] USSConstitution01: Yet another previs model nudge to A3996, as the mast pole of the ship wasn't showing up.
 Status: Unfixed.
 - \[PRP\] DLC01FortHagenSatelliteArray01: Nearest 0100d2a5, more previs void, likely a leftover from the previous fix that wasn't accounted for.
-- \[PRP\] DLC01FortHagenSatelliteArray01: 01001BD0, 010046C5, 010046C6, 010047B8, 010047B9, 010088B6, 0100F997 got shifted around to look proper in that room.
+~~- \[PRP\] DLC01FortHagenSatelliteArray01: 01001BD0, 010046C5, 010046C6, 010047B8, 010047B9, 010088B6, 0100F997 got shifted around to look proper in that room.
 All large crates.
-Previously 'fixed', but void holes are showing up in the area, this broke due to the xedit floating point shifting bug.
+Previously 'fixed', but void holes are showing up in the area, this broke due to the xedit floating point shifting bug.~~
 - \[PRP\] GoodneighborBobbisPlace: Needs checked.
 Previs hole.
 - \[PRP\] TheaterHub360Ext: Previs issues as reported on nexus.
 Unconfirmed.
-- \[PRP\] Nuka World MDHT: Missing and needs generated, do as separate plugin for easier merging.
+~~- \[PRP\] Nuka World MDHT: Missing and needs generated, do as separate plugin for easier merging.~~ Done as of 0.57 branch.
 - \[???\] DF85 - Performance issues?
 - \[PRP\] Financial06: Window void holes.
 Entire interior is missing external stuff like the sky and shit.
 - \[PRP\] ThicketExcavationExt02: Previs issue?, multiple water volumes.